SoftUni-Internal/interactive-content/EN/08-Workshop/00-Problem-01.md

 The test results will be displayed in the terminal, along with detailed information about encountered problems.

-You can perform this operation as many times necessary by re-running the command.
+You can perform this operation as many times as necessary by re-running the command.

 ## Debugging Your Solution